 Approximately 80 miles northwest of Wichita, you will find the Coronado Heights Castle atop the only hill for miles around.
 It is a fun place to explore with your family and makes a great family road trip.
-Read about our family day trip, a short history of Coronado Heights, and get a few helpful tips to make your visit fun and successful.
+Read about our family day trip from Wichita, a short history of Coronado Heights, and get a few helpful tips to make your visit fun and successful.

 More Kansas Road Trips